Posted on

 Process

-Now that the dark parts and eyes were roughly finished, I colored in the face.
-A blend of mostly blue (cyan) and red (magenta) with white and a bit of Primary Yellow.
-I added the red dots on the cheeks and filled the lips with red some red and pinkish tones.
+Once the dark parts and eyes were roughly done, I moved to the face.
+I blended blue (Cyan) and red (Magenta) with white and a bit of yellow for the skin.
+Then I added the red dots on the cheeks and a mix of red and pink for the lips.

-• Medium: Mixed Media on Paper (black markerand acrylic paint)
+• Medium: Mixed Media on Paper (black marker & acrylic paint)

 • Color Palette: Cyan | Magenta | Yellow | Black | White